mattsains/treatise/README.md

 ## Building and Running Virtual Machines
 ### Prerequisites for building the virtual machines:

-The virtual machines were designed with these prerequisites.
-Other versions may work also.
+The virtual machines are designed to be run on any modern Linux system, such as Fedora Desktop 22.
+There are certain prerequisites which should be available from your Linux distribution's package manager.
+The virtual machines were design with these versions, but other versions may work also.

 * GNU Make 4.0
 * GNU Compiler Collection v5.1.1
 * GNU C Standard Library v2.21
 * Ruby v2.2.3
 * Liquid Templating Engine for Ruby v3.01

+I wanted to include a ready-made Virtual Box image for ease of evaluation, but this would not fit on the DVD.
+This is available on request, please email s212213458@nmmu.ac.za for details.

 To compile a virtual machine, run `make` in the directory of the virtual machine.